 There are currently four management areas in the sGSL: 12, 12E, 12F and 19 (Fig. 1), with Area 12 being the largest in terms of area, number of participants, and landings.
 Note that Area bounds were not based on biological considerations (Chiasson and Hébert 1990; Hébert et al. 2008; DFO 2009).
 The fishing season in Areas 12, 12E and 12F generally starts as soon as the sGSL is clear of ice in late April to early May and until mid-July or when the Area quota is caught.
 In Area 19, the fishing season starts in July and ends in mid-September or when the quota is caught.
 The number of traps per license varies by harvester group and management area.

 The fishery is subject to two types of local area-closures during the fishing season.
-The first type arises from the application of a soft-white-crab protocol, that aims to limit the quantity of vulnerable newly-molted crab occurring in at-sea catches, as they represent future recruits to the fishery.
+The first type arises from the application of a soft-/white-crab protocol, that aims to limit the quantity of vulnerable newly-molted crab occurring in at-sea catches, as they represent future recruits to the fishery.
 The second type aims to minimize entanglement risks of Northern Atlantic Right Whales with fishing gear, which has been an ongoing concern since 2017, resulting in significant displacements in fleet fishing effort.

 1.2.
 SURVEY CATCHABILITY ISSUES in 2019 & 2020